Connecting to registered clusters with the Connect gateway

-Environs in Google Cloud are logical groups of Kubernetes clusters and other resources that can be managed together, created by registering clusters to Google Cloud using Connect.
-The Connect gateway builds on the power of environs to let Anthos users connect to and run commands against registered Anthos clusters in a simple, consistent, and secured way, whether the clusters are on Google Cloud, other public clouds, or on premises, and makes it easier to automate DevOps processes across all your clusters.
+Fleets in Google Cloud are logical groups of Kubernetes clusters and other resources that can be managed together, created by registering clusters to Google Cloud.
+The Connect gateway builds on the power of fleets to let Anthos users connect to and run commands against fleet member clusters in a simple, consistent, and secured way, whether the clusters are on Google Cloud, other public clouds, or on premises, and makes it easier to automate DevOps processes across all your clusters.

-This guide assumes that you are already familiar with some basic environ concepts, and with registering clusters to Google Cloud.
-If not, you can find out more in the Environs guide and in Registering a cluster.
+This guide assumes that you are already familiar with some basic fleet concepts, and with registering clusters to a fleet.
+If not, you can find out more in the Fleet management overview, the Fleet creation overview, and their linked guides.
 You should also be familiar with Kubernetes tools and concepts, including

 client-go (if you want to use the gateway for automation purposes), role-based access control (RBAC), and core Kubernetes Resources.